tinder-cwybranowski/tulsi-swift-test-demo/README.md

 ---

 ## Setup
 The `Makefile` contains a few commands to build and test targets, and generate a Tulsi project.
-Ensure that the `BAZEL_PATH` reflects the path to a `bazel` binary on your local machine.

 ### Build
 Execute the following to build both demo targets: